#1 How do I know the GWP is for me?

 * You attend an annual training and fellowship conference.

-* You participate in the Super Bowl Outreach annually the #1 sporting evening in the US where you labor and fellowship with on average 100 evangelists.
+* You participate in the Super Bowl Outreach held annually the #1 sporting event in the US where you labor and fellowship with on average 100 evangelists.

 #4 Does the GWP pay its evangelists?